Austin fashion designer Brittany Allen returns to 'Project Runway All Stars'

 Allen was a fan favorite favorite on “Project Runway” season 18.
 She combines activewear and contemporary fashion into one concept while continuing to design contemporary ready-to-wear.
 All of her pieces are sustainably made in Austin.

-The final episode for Allen's season was aired at the start of the coronavirus pandemic on March 12, 2020.
+The final episode for Allen's season aired at the start of the coronavirus pandemic, on March 12, 2020.
 The three years that followed allowed Allen to refine herself as a designer.

 Currently, 14 of the most beloved designers from across 19 "Project Runway" seasons are competing in an "All Stars" season.